print

 The Witness of Josephus

 Flavius Josephus is regarded as the premier first century Jewish historian.
 His writings have been quoted by virtually hundreds of authors, including many of the world’s most respected scholars.
 Josephus came from a priestly family and became a Pharisee at the age of 19.
 He was appointed Commander of the Jewish army under Roman occupation.
 After the rebellion by the Jews, Josephus was captured by the Roman general Vespasian.
 During this time, Josephus became a great historian.
-Although Josephus lived after the crucifixion of Jesus Christ, he was closely associated with the experiences of that generation.
+Although he lived after the crucifixion of Jesus Christ, he was closely associated with the experiences of that generation.
 In his book, Antiquities of the Jews, Josephus makes a statement that is contested by those who reject the existence of a historical Jesus.
-Here, Josephus writes:

 Now, there was about this time Jesus, a wise man, if it be lawful to call him a man, for he was a doer of wonderful works -- a teacher of such men as received the truth with pleasure.
 He drew over to him both many of the Jews, and many of the Gentiles.
 He was [the] Christ; and when Pilate, at the suggestion of the principal men amongst us, had condemned him to the cross, those that loved him at the first did not forsake him, for he appeared to them alive again the third day, as the divine prophets had foretold these and ten thousand other wonderful things concerning him; and the tribe of Christians, so named from him, are not extinct at this day.
 (Book 18, ch.
 3)

-This statement by Josephus has been the center of considerable debate and controversy.
+This statement has been the center of considerable debate and controversy.
 Those who reject its authenticity contend that these words were not written by Josephus but rather were added by the Christian church in an attempt to strengthen its argument that Jesus was real and that He was the Christ.
 There is, however, a credible authority which can shed considerable light on this issue.

 William Whiston is a scholar who translated the works of Josephus into English.
 Whiston provides the following observation concerning the authenticity of Josephus’ words regarding Jesus.